elgbar/hex/README.md

   * Graves behaves differently for the AI than the player
   * It works correctly for players
   * Does not work for AI (it stays too long)
-* Spamming end turn button too quickly will cause bugs with history and sometimes crashes the game
+* Do not end the current AIs turn when exiting and re-entering a level, as this can be exploited